Instituto-Atlantico/janus/README.md

 ## How to build the CLI

-Using Janus directly through go run is not recommended because some embed and configurations are made on build process.
+Using Janus directly through go run is not recommended because some embed and configurations are made on the build process.

 To build run: